vivaria/edisonrul.ing/docs/source/cards/s/supply.md

 ### Card Rulings

-●You must have 2 Fusion Material Monsters in YOUR GY otherwise this card’s effect will disappear when flipped.
+*   You must have 2 Fusion Material Monsters in YOUR GY otherwise this card’s effect will disappear when flipped.
-●If you have Fusion Summoned 2 Fusion Monsters during the course of the Duel, you may return 1 Fusion Material Monster from each of them with this card’s effect.
+*   If you have Fusion Summoned 2 Fusion Monsters during the course of the Duel, you may return 1 Fusion Material Monster from each of them with this card’s effect.
 In other words, the returned Fusion Material Monsters don't need to be part of the same Fusion.